 Moccasins, commonly shortened to mocs, are the quintessential American slip-on shoe.
-Shoemakers in the New England Colonies, when they were still British, started making their own interpretation of the footwear worn by the local Native Americans.
-Other than some minor improvements in technology and the addition of a rubber sole, the basic moc design has not changed since then.
+Shoemakers in the New England Colonies, when they were still British, started making their own interpretations of the footwear worn by the local Native Americans.
+Besides some minor technological improvements and adding a rubber sole, the basic moc design has stayed the same.
 A single leather panel sits on top of the foot while another panel wraps around the side of the foot.
-A leather lace is fed through eyelets behind the heel, around the ankle, then through two pairs of eyelets on the top panel where it ties at the ankle.
-Rather than a lace going over the tongue that ties and unties every with every wear, the moc lace cinches the ankle to the desired tightness that will keep the shoe secure while still allowing the wearer to slip it on and off.
+A leather lace is fed through eyelets behind the heel, around the ankle, then through two pairs of eyelets on the top panel, where it ties at the ankle.
+Rather than a lace going over the tongue that ties and unties with every wear, the moc lace cinches the ankle to the desired tightness that will keep the shoe secure while allowing the wearer to slip it on and off.

 Mocs, boat shoes, and their cousin, driving shoes, are entryway slip-ons.
-They are the most common place to start your laceless journey and for many, they’re good enough for life, popular with teenagers and dads alike.
+They are the most common place to start your laceless journey, and for many, they’re good enough for life, popular with teenagers and dads alike.
 From a style perspective, they’re essentially a stand-in for sneakers.
-They’re so rich in American fashion history that they’re always a safe bet, meaning that they’re a good place to start but there are much more exciting ship-on shoe options out there.
+They’re so rich in American fashion history that they’re always a safe bet, meaning they’re an excellent place to start, but there are much more exciting ship-on shoe options.

-Loafers are perhaps the most accurately and amusingly named item in all of menswear.
+Loafers are perhaps the most accurately and amusingly named item in menswear.
 To loaf around means to be relaxed and not busy.
 The term comes from the shoe’s original role as off-duty apparel for the English upper class in the early 1900s.
-A slip-on leather upper with a dignified sole, the style quickly immigrated to America where it became a stylish casual shoe in the 1920s.
+A slip-on leather upper with a dignified sole, the style quickly immigrated to America, where it became a stylish casual shoe in the 1920s.
 In 1936, Maine shoemaker G.H.
 Bass introduced a loafer with a saddle strap wrapped over the tongue for extra support.
-Legend has it that school children used to stash pennies in the saddle strap which led to people referring to that style as penny loafers.
-Penny loafers became the most common style of loafer because of their sleek aesthetic.
+Legend has it that schoolchildren used to stash pennies in the saddle strap, which led to people referring to that style as penny loafers.
+Penny loafers became the most common loafer style because of their sleek aesthetic.

 Loafers crossed over into popular fashion during the 1950s.
 Brookes Brothers and Alden Shoe Makers collaborated on the first tassel loafer design.
 It was a nod to the moccasin that added a sophisticated flair to the loafer.
 Around the same time, Italian designer Aldo Gucci redesigned the loafer with a sleek finish, longer rounded toe, and a gold horse bit over the tongue.
 A few years later, Henri Bendel introduced his loafer design featuring a flatter slipper-like sole with a shorter heel, piping around the vamp, and a distinct leather bow on the tongue.
 Bendel named his design after the country where they were produced, Belgians.
 These three evolutions elevated loafers into formal wear status.

-Take a look at any suiting editorial or marketing and you will notice that oxfords have been replaced with loafers as the default formalwear shoe.
+Take a look at any suiting editorial or marketing, and you will notice that oxfords have been replaced with loafers as the default formalwear shoe.
 That is because formalwear has become decidedly less formal over the past couple of years.
-However, loafers are just as useful as an everyday shoe.
+However, loafers are just as useful as everyday shoes.
 As the ultimate do-it-all shoe, they can play up with formal wear and down with casual wear.
 Think of them as a more sophisticated alternative to mocs and boat shoes.

 Some of the most stylish slip-on shoes come from outside the English-speaking world.
 Espadrilles are a simple design consisting of a wound rope sole with a fabric wrap upper.
-The name is derived from the style of rope that was originally used to construct the sole.
-They were originally worn by poor people in France and Spain, but their light and comfortable design made them fashionable in the early twentieth century.
+The name is derived from the style of rope that was initially used to construct the sole.
+Poor people in France and Spain originally wore them, but their light and comfortable design made them fashionable in the early twentieth century.
 Today they are a popular vacation shoe in Europe and everyday summer shoe in America.

-Huaraches are a modern interpretation of footwear worn by the indigenous peoples of the area that became Mexico and the southwest United States.
-Narrow pieces of leather are woven together in a basket pattern to form the upper which is attached to a solid leather sole.
-They’re often referred to as sandals, an indication of their relaxed nature, but they are technically solid leather slip-on shoes.
-Huaraches have been popular for generations in Southern California but their popularity is growing globally.
+Huaraches are a modern interpretation of footwear worn by the indigenous peoples of the area that became Mexico and the southwest U.S. Narrow leather pieces are woven in a basket pattern to form the upper, attached to a solid leather sole.
+They’re often called sandals, indicating their relaxed nature, but they are technically solid leather slip-on shoes.
+Huaraches have been popular for generations in Southern California, but their popularity is growing globally.
 They’re a fancier alternative to a sandal and a more breathable alternative to a loafer in hotter climates.